heavyblotto/memorativa/docs/2. the cybernetic system/memorativa-2-1-the-cybernetic-system.md

 ### 2.1.6.
 Theoretical Foundation

-The cybernetic approach of Memorativa draws from established theories in systems engineering, control theory, and human-computer interaction [1][2].
+The cybernetic approach of Memorativa draws from established theories in systems engineering, control theory, and human-computer interaction.
 By treating the human-machine relationship as a unified system rather than separate entities, Memorativa enables deeper integration and more meaningful interactions.
 This approach aligns with Bateson's understanding of cybernetic systems as self-correcting assemblies with feedback mechanisms [2] and implements practical error-correction principles from control theory.

 ### 2.1.7.
 Building on Existing Technologies: RAG and LLM Extension